Thinking beyond borders

 Also, business travelers are likely to be taxed on their employment income received for the work performed in Lithuania.

 An individual’s liability for income tax in Lithuania is determined by the residence status.
 Tax residency in Lithuania is determined by the following criteria:

 For an individual to be recognized as a Lithuanian tax resident at least one of the criteria mentioned above has to be met.
-If an individual does not qualify as a Lithuanian tax resident, his or hers Lithuanian sourced income (including through a PE) might still be taxed.
-Double tax treaty provisions are also considered when defining an individual a resident of Lithuania.
+If an individual does not qualify as a Lithuanian tax resident, their Lithuanian sourced income (including earned through a permanent establishment) might still be taxed.
+Double tax treaty provisions are also considered when defining the individual’s residency status.